 Dr Rebecca Olive

-Rebecca Olive is a Senior Research Fellow in the School of Human Movement and Nutrition Sciences at The University of Queensland.
+Rebecca Olive is a Senior Research Fellow in the Social and Global Studies Centre at RMIT University.
 With a background in anthropology, political science and feminist cultural studies theories, she is fascinated by recreational lifestyle and action sports and physical activities, and the ways these sports shape how we experience and relate to the world.
 In particular, her work has focused on surfing and how the growth of women’s participation is changing surfing culture.
 Rebecca has published books, journal articles and book chapters, writes for mainstream and surf media and blogs, and presents her work at conferences and festivals.
-Rebecca is also a Research Fellow at AustLit, Australia’s online literary bibliography, where she has two on-going projects – Waves of Fiction and Wild Swimming.
+Rebecca is also a Research Fellow at AustLit, Australia’s online literary bibliography, where she has two on-going projects – Waves of Fiction and Swimming Wild.

 Naomi Edwards is a force for change when it comes creating change to improve the lives of people and the health of the planet.
 In her work, Naomi bridges the sciences and social sciences, and brings a critical perspective when creating communications and community advocacy initiatives.
 She currently works as a campaign manager at cChange, a regional communications NGO in the Pacific on a range social and environmental justice issues, though mostly heads up fisheries management campaigns.
 Naomi has almost completed a PhD that investigated the coastal professional in Australia.
 Naomi acknowledges the Turrbal and Yugambeh People where she lives, works and plays.